HOW VACCINES WORK

 - NO other vaccines commonly used for children or adults contain thimerosal.

 - Research done over many years has NOT shown any link between thimerosal and autism, or other medical problems.

 Allergic reactions are rare and are usually to some part (component) of the vaccine.

 The recommended vaccination (immunization) schedule is updated every 12 months by the U.S. Centers for Disease Control and Prevention (CDC).
 Talk to your health care provider about specific immunizations for you or your child.
 Current recommendations are available at the CDC website: //www.cdc.gov/vaccines/schedules.

-The CDC website (//www.cdc.gov/travel/page/vaccinations.htm) has detailed information on immunizations and other precautions for travelers to other countries.
-Many immunizations should be received at least one month before travel.
+The CDC website (//www.cdc.gov/travel) has detailed information about immunizations and other precautions for travelers to other countries.
+Many immunizations should be received at least 1 month before travel.